This topic describes how to work wit categorization of organizations in the Customer Management system in Episerver Commerce.

 You can categorize organizations into types, such as "Organization" or "Organization Unit" (for example, regional branches and departments) or business categories, such as "Computers" and "Electronics", or "Clothing and Accessories".

-You can use organizations to group user permissions and limit access to Commerce Manager subsystems.
-For information about permissions and organizations, see Authentication and Authorization.
+You can use organizations to group user permissions and limit access to Commerce subsystems.
+For information about permissions and organizations, see Authentication and authorization.

 Common organization models

 A seller organization is created to own all the catalogs (Retailer) and the administrators who maintain the store.
 The administrators who maintain the store's functions (for example customer service representatives, catalog and product managers) are termed Seller administrators and are owned directly by the Seller organization.